hmdc/h2/doc/design.md

 * Each PIE will be assigned an OpenStack resource allocation on Coldfront.
 * Each PIE will be assigned a wildcard domain: `*.project_name.h2.hmdc.harvard.edu` such that any subdomain of `project_name.h2.hmdc.harvard.edu` will CNAME to PIE's H2 installation [^detail-wildcard-domain]
 * A wildcard SSL certificate for `*.project_name.h2.hmdc.harvard.edu` will be generated.
+* Terraform state will reside on GitLab or OpenStack storage [^todo-terraform-state-management]
+* Terraform will onboard PIE onto OpenStack with minimal to no permissions to access/mutate infrastructure in project but maximal permissions inside docker swarm caprover. [^todo-create-minimal-user-access]
-* Terraform will provision a Caprover environment on OpenStack within the PIE's OpenStack environment and configure it to use the wildcard certificate `*.project_name.h2.hmdc.harvard.edu`.
+* Terraform will provision an immutable Caprover environment on OpenStack within the PIE's OpenStack environment, configure it to use the wildcard certificate `*.project_name.h2.hmdc.harvard.edu`.
 * Terraform will set the appropriate CNAME from `*.project_name.h2.hmdc.harvard.edu` to Caprover instances[^detail-terraform-set-cname-to-lb-or-instance-group]
+* Terraform will provision the appropriate service accounts which will provide HMDC with administrative access over customer clusters.[^todo-create-service-accounts] [^todo-scaling-1to1-proj-openstack]
+* Terraform will onboard PIE onto OpenStack with minimal permissions to access, mutate infrastructure but maximal permissions inside docker swarm caprover. [^todo-create-minimal-user-access]
 * An e-mail and/or notification will be sent to PIE, organization that H2 cluster is provisioned.[^todo-onboarding-welcome]

 ### Add-on applications maintenace

 * As in Heroku, customers can deploy add-ons like databases.
 While I want to allow users to choose any database they would like, I want us to only officially support the following: PostgreSQL and MongoDB. [^todo-determine-addon-requirements]

-* These add-ons should be treated as critical components and backed up when necessary. [^todo-determine-backup-policy-addons]
+* These add-ons should be treated as critical components and backed up when necessary.[^todo-determine-backup-policy-addons]

 ### Maintaing a relationship with NERC

 * Conforming to all NERC regulations
+* Meet regularly
 * Maintain awareness about NERC maintenance schedules and downtime. [^todo-relationship-to-nerc]

 ### Maintenance, security

 * Each customers' cluster is subject to ongoing security measures which operate on routine or continuous basis.

+  * Backups

+    * Backups of cluster state should be taken frequently and stored for some duration.
+    * Ideally, backups can be restored by customer and cluster can be restored to any point.[^todo-backup-and-restore]

+  * Updating images

+    * Base images should be updated on a routine basis with the latest patches as part of the development and release pipeline.[^todo-workflow-update-image]

   * Patching

     * Before patching, a workflow should take a backup of the Caprover cluster through Caprover's backup mechanisms
-    * All host operating systems in every cluster should be updated via `yum -y upgrade` at the host-os level.  [^todo-workflow-update-cluster]
+    * All host instances in every cluster should be reprovisioned with latest image[^todo-workflow-update-cluster] **prefrably, but not necessarily** via 0-downtime, rolling mechanism.

   * Scanning

     * All docker containers deployed to Caprover cluster, including Caprover itself, should be routinely inspected for vulnerabilities via an automated process.
+    * All hosts should be virus scanned and secured by CrowdStrike Falcon agent. [^todo-virus-scan-and-crowdstrike-config]
     * Vulnerability scanners should also scan open ports/services on the Caprover cluster.
     * Results should be delivered to customer.
-Automated resolutuon can be considered, but, in most cases I expect that customer's software stacks are fragile.
+Automated resolution can be considered, but, in most cases I expect that customer's software stacks are fragile.
 Resolution of maintenance issues that require downtime require an unitial stake in the ground. [^todo-scanning] [^todo-customer-security-remediation-policy]

-  * Updating images

-    * Base images should be updated on a routine basis with the latest patches as part of the development and release pipeline. [^todo-workflow-update-image]

 ## Development and release pipelines

 ### Running H2 in development *WIP*